-You can find this tutorial in my cookbook, Necessary Food.
+You can find yogurt tutorials in both of my cookbooks!

 1) Bring a gallon of skim milk to a boil over medium heat (approximately 45-55 minutes).
 Bringing the milk to a boil slowly helps the end product not be slimy.

 Note: I’ve found that a stainless steel kettle with a moderately thick bottom works the best for this.
 On a gas range I turn the heat down to about 2 on a dial with 9 increments, so lower than I would an electric burner.
 It takes a little longer to come to a boil, but the milk doesn’t burn as badly to the bottom of the kettle.

 2) Take the milk off the heat after it has achieved a slow boil; let the milk cool to bathwater temperature (approximately one hour).